mbabynames search ✿

 Yogi Knox

-Yogi translates to "noble and strong".
+Yogi translates to "one who practices yoga".
 Knox to "round hill".
 Together they create a full-name meaning with real texture.
 Knox (1 syllable) provides a firm close after the longer Yogi.

 Yogi Kai